Azure/Service-Fabric-Troubleshooting-Guides/Application/Analyzing_Application_Issues.md

 1. Failing on startup
     1. [Diagnose common code package errors by using Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-diagnostics-code-package-errors)
-    2. Exhausting load on startup, for example loading configuration data from database or previous state
+    2. Loading data can delay opening, responsiveness, or might cause unforeseen exceptions and timeouts.
     1. Exceeding hardware resources
-    1. Unhandled exceptions in code
+    1. Unhandled exceptions or dependencies in code
     1. Failing on external services, authorization, unhandled error codes, request timeouts
     1. Recent code changes through application deployments
 1. Failures with certificates
     1. Certificate not available on machine
     1. Private key is missing
-    1. ACL not sufficient
+    1. Insufficient permissions to access certificates or their private keys.
+For example: [How to set ACL for a SF certificate](../Security/Set%20ACL%20for%20a%20SF%20certificate.md).
 1. Missing assembly dependencies
     1. Required .NET version not available
     1. Assemblies are missing in app package